Taken from Amtrak’s Keystone, approaching Philadelphia’s 30th Street Station.

 When to stop is the pot calling the kettle to drop.

-Keep judging your brother Budd, 2020 is when a book will free.
+Keep judging your brother Budd, 2021 is when book one’s dubbed.

 From love—it’s the unseeable language, ‘in words we trust.’

 Thank you, Philadelphia; this poem’s from a hot Philly run.

 3 thoughts on “The Train Of Thoughts For Brotherly Love”